Dr. Dawn Amber Dennis

 statement altered my approach to education, as I recognized the

 importance of acquiring the necessary skills to complete my goals.
 I

 implemented a pro-active attitude in making responsible academic

 decisions, such as mapping a research plan for a final paper in a

-course and strategizing during exams.
+course or getting through an exams.
 Most importantly, I learned that

 I am accountable for the academic decisions I make.